About Livingston

 Visit Website Get Directions

-Livingston was originally part of the St. Helena District.
-In 1832, St. Helena was divided in half and the Louisiana legislature created Livingston Parish.
-It was named for Edward Livingston, a prominent statesman who served as a senator, a minister to France, and Secretary of State under Andrew Jackson.
+Livingston Parish was originally part of the St. Helena District.
+In 1832, the Louisiana legislature divided St. Helena, creating Livingston Parish and naming it after Edward Livingston, a prominent statesman who served as a senator, minister to France, and Secretary of State under Andrew Jackson.

-By 1835 several small industries were thriving in the area, notably sawmills and brick factories.
-The timber industry brought the railroads through in the early part of this century, changing commercial and residential patterns.
-With the construction of modern highways and the encroachment of metropolitan Baton Rouge, Livingston Parish continues to attract residents as well as businesses.
-The parish is located between the state capitol at Baton Rouge and the city of New Orleans.
+By 1835, several small industries were thriving in the area, notably sawmills and brick factories.
+The timber industry brought railroads through the region in the early 20th century, changing commercial and residential patterns.
+With the construction of modern highways and the encroachment of metropolitan Baton Rouge, Livingston Parish continues to attract residents and businesses.

-The parish is 32 miles long by 30 miles wide.
-The northern part of the parish consists of rolling terrain covered by pine and hardwood forests about 50 feet above sea level.
-In the southern end of the parish, the land submerges into rich cypress forests and marshes that border on Lake Maurepas and the Amite River.
+The parish covers a total area of 703 square miles (1,820 km²), with 648 square miles (1,678 km²) of land and 55 square miles (142 km²) of water, accounting for 7.8% of its total area.
+It measures approximately 32 miles long and 30 miles wide.
+The northern part of the parish consists of rolling terrain covered by pine and hardwood forests about 50 feet above sea level, while the southern end features rich cypress forests and marshes bordering Lake Maurepas and the Amite River.

 Cities and Towns in Livingston Parish